h2oai/h2o-llmstudio/README.md

 instead.
 This will install the dependencies without the flash_attn package.
 Note that this will disable the use of Flash Attention 2 and model training will be slower and consume more memory.

+#### Conda virtual environment

+You can also setup a conda virtual environment that can also deviate from the recommended setup.
+The ```Makefile``` contains a command ```setup-conda``` that installs a fresh conda environment with CUDA 12.4 and current nightly PyTorch.

-### Using requirements.txt
+#### Using requirements.txt

-If you wish to use conda or another virtual environment, you can also install the dependencies using the requirements.txt file:
+If you wish to use another virtual environment, you can also install the dependencies using the requirements.txt file:

 ```bash
 pip install -r requirements.txt